3gstudent/Eventlogedit-evtx--Evolution/README.md

 Get specified .evtx file's handle and inject a dll(Dll-EvtExportLog.dll).

-Read a .evtx file and send the data to the dll,the dll will replace the specified .evtx file with the data.
+Read a .evtx file(from DeleteRecord-EvtExportLog.exe) and send the data to the dll,the dll will replace the specified .evtx file with the data.

 ### Dll-EvtExportLog.cpp